 network connection

 USPS EEMS: Ethernet-based network connecting multiple facilities with a central data warehouse and server, accessible via terminal services within the Postal Routed.
 This is an existing infrastructure and Contractor is not required to configure any components of this WAN.
-Contractor is however required to provide BACnet Objects and services on the Local Supervisory LAN via BACnet over IP [as part of this project] or [in preparation for future integration with the EEMS].
+Contractor is required to provide BACnet Objects and services on the Local Supervisory LAN via BACnet over IP [as part of this project] [in preparation for future integration with the EEMS].

-The Contractor is required to connect to and provide all control variables and network variables for control as described in detail in this and other specifications to the EEMS but generally include:
+Connect and provide all control variables and network variables for control as described in detail in this and other specifications to the EEMS but generally include:

 All Trend Data Objects.
 The controllers/systems to which these variables are applicable shall be bound and the name of the receiving variable shall be the same for these controllers/systems.